johnandersen777/johnandersen777.github.io/content/posts/chadig.md

     - [nahdig](https://github.com/pdxjohnny/nahdig): Anti-patterns you want your AI to avoid.
     - [chaaaaaaadiiiiiiig](https://github.com/pdxjohnny/chadig): Question or affirmative form of yadig.
 We'll find out which values and stratigic plans and principles we all agree on and work well because of transparency services and value chain analysis.
   - If you have thoughts on alignment, why so serious?
 Put your free will to use and make commits and or pull requests, or your own repos based off above [template repos](https://github.com/new?template_name=chadig&template_owner=pdxjohnny)
-    - > "The best way to drive out the devil, if he will not yield to Scripture, is to jeer and flout him, for he cannot bear scorn."
-      >
-      > - [Martin Luther] *Quoted in the preface to C.S.
-Lewis: The Screwtape Letters*
   - The approach we wish to take is to root cause ingrained issues (just like patching a foundation model).
 Tackling them as humanity vs. the problem.
 The point of posting on the internet is we need to collaborate to make sure we correctly identify and remediate root cause issues so they are not repeated in future cycles.
 Just as an FYI for others to do self-organized religion.
 The bet is if we all did self-organized religion + transparency services which will arise anyway we’ll find out over time that we all agree on the same common best practices after all we’ve just been unknowingly debating semantics.
   - Discussion threads
     - [Money](https://github.com/pdxjohnny/nahdig/discussions/1)